GrishaAdamyan/ProjectS1/README.md

 # ProjectS1 - Digital Manufacturing
 Description:

-This project is a blood property analyzer that categorizes and analyzes blood properties based on gender groups.
-It includes functionalities to add, get, and analyze blood data for men and women, storing the results in separate files for easy reference.
+This project is a blood property analyzer designed as part of a manufacturing process for blood analysis equipment.
+It categorizes and analyzes blood properties based on gender groups.
+The program includes functionalities to add, get, and analyze blood data for men and women, storing the results in separate files for easy reference.

 Usage: